stacksgov/sips/sips/sip-001/sip-001-burn-election.md

 #### Step 2: Burn & Commit

-Once a leader's key transaction is confirmed, the leader will be a candidate for election for a subsequent burn block in which it must send a _commitment transaction_.
+Once a leader candidate's key transaction is confirmed, the candidate will be eligible for election for a subsequent burn block in which it must send a _commitment transaction_.
-This transaction burns the leader's cryptocurrency (proof of burn) and registers the leader's preferred chain tip and new VRF seed for selection in the cryptographic sortition.
+This transaction burns the leader candidate's cryptocurrency (proof of burn) and registers the leader candidate's preferred chain tip and new VRF seed for selection in the cryptographic sortition.

 This transaction commits to the following information: